nupoorjosh/Data-Analysis-projects/README.md

 # Nupoor_Projects
-This repository contains a set of projects based on Analytics using Python .
+This repository contains a set of projects based on Analytics using Python and its libraries .